Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         (the first part of the scraping process, as listed in find_trr() above, only finds the code snippet with the right value, the second part specifically cleans it).
 Puts the cleaned fet data onto cleaned_fet_dataset2.

-        Inductors: Most of this cleaning is done in Bailey's script.
+        Inductors: Most of this cleaning is done in coreloss.py.

         Capacitors: In data_cleaning_full() --> capacitor_cleaning().
         i) The first part of this function takes the numerical information manually gathered on a subset of capacitors with